 - Review the information on this page and the Certificate Requirements.

-- Use this checklist to help you plan and keep track of your global health course credits.
+- This checklist will help you to plan and track your global health credit hours

 - Contact email@example.com to discuss any questions or concerns, and to discuss a possible field experience.

-- At least one 3-credit-hour core global health course: Foundations of Global Health or Essential Skills in Global Health
+- At least one 3-credit-hour core global health course: Foundations of Global Health; Fundamentals of Global Health; or Essential Skills in Global Health

 - At least 9 credit hours of additional global health electives.